 Declutter before the presents arrive so it’s less stress.
 One in, one out is our flexible rule.
 We don’t give lots, but try to limit presents to about four with this little poem.

 We do a few gifts within our immediate family.
 No gifts for extended family.
 I don’t send cards.
 I absolutely don’t send braggy annual newsletters, not even on social media.
+I don’t like receiving those humble brags either.
 This is all for my sanity and for ethical reasons.

 What do you want your family to remember about the holidays?

 - Holiday Movies